benjamincrozat/content/articles/openai-api-php.md

 ## Conclusion

-GPT is the basis for a variety of [great products](https://www.producthunt.com/search?q=ai).

-Your imagination is the limit.
+GPT is the basis for a variety of great products nowadays and only the imagination is the limit.
 I hope you will create something unique thanks to the power of AI!

+Talking about unique products, did you know OpenAI provides an [API endpoint to generate true to life voices](https://benjamincrozat.com/openai-tts-api)?